 The emphasis is on capacity-building of junior and middle-management staffers who are most saddled with customer prospecting and credit processing.

-The focus areas are:
+The focal areas are:

 - Customer Prospecting and Recruitment